 Menopause is the time in a woman's life when menstrual periods permanently stop, also called the "change of life."
-Menopause symptoms include hot flashes, night sweats, irregular vaginal bleeding, vaginal dryness, painful intercourse, urinary incontinence, weight gain, and emotional symptoms such as mood swings.
-Treatment of menopausal symptoms varies, and should be discussed with your physician.
-Read more: What Happens During Menopause?
-Article
+Menopause symptoms and signs include hot flashes, night sweats, irregular vaginal bleeding, vaginal dryness, painful intercourse, urinary incontinence, weight gain, and emotional symptoms such as mood swings.
+Treatment of menopausal symptoms varies and should be discussed with your physician.
+Read more: Menopause Article

 Multimedia: Slideshows, Images & Quizzes

 Menopause & Perimenopause: Symptoms, Signs

 What is menopause?
 What are the signs of menopause?
 What age does menopause start?
 Learn about menopause and perimenopause...

 There are many reasons for sudden weight gain when there are no changes in diet or exercise.
 Learn to identify the cause of your...

 Female Sexual Dysfunction: Treatment for Women's Sexual Disorders

 Female sexual dysfunction symptoms can limit a woman’s sex life.
 Female sexual dysfunction guidelines aim to identify and address...

 Osteoporosis is a disease characterized by low bone mass and density.
 Osteoporosis causes symptoms of weak, thin, fragile bones....

 It's never too late to improve your sex life.
 Learn how older adults can overcome common health conditions affecting seniors over...